Protests against Rodrigo Duterte: Shootings of Marcelito Paez, Mark Ventura, and Richmond Nilo

 On December 4, 2017, Marcelito Paez was killed by unidentified assailant while driving his Toyota Innova in Jaen-Zaragoza Road in Jaen, Nueva Ecija.
 Human rights organization Karapatan condemned the killing of Paez.
 Before his death, Paez helped for the release of the political prisoner Rommel Tucay, who was detained in Cagayan jail.

 On April 29, 2018, a 37-year-old priest Mark Ventura was shot dead by riding-in-tandem assailants after saying Sunday mass in Gattaran, Cagayan.
 Authorities said that Ventura was blessing the children and talking to the choir members when the assailants shot him.
-The CBCP, Senator Francis Pangilinan, and Anakbayan condemned the murder of Ventura, with Anakbayan calling it "fascistic, tyrannical, and mafia-style rule" by the Duterte administration.
+The CBCP, Senator Kiko Pangilinan, and Anakbayan condemned the murder of Ventura, with Anakbayan calling it "fascistic, tyrannical, and mafia-style rule" by the Duterte administration.
 On May 1, Manila Archbishop Luis Antonio Tagle denounced the killing, saying in Tagalog, "Isn't he a gift from God?
 Is it that easy now to kill and throw a person away?"
 On May 3, the Ventura's family and the Cagayan Valley police announced a P300,000 reward for information on the suspected killers.

 On June 10, a priest, Richmond Nilo of the Diocese of Cabanatuan, was gunned down by unknown assailants as he was preparing for evening mass at a small chapel in Zaragoza, Nueva Ecija on June 10, 2018, at 6:05 pm.
 Following the murder, the Philippine National Police said that they tagged at least five suspects in connection with the killing of Nilo.
 One of the suspects linked to the murder, Adell Roll Milan—an altar boy at the church, was arrested by the police on June 14.
 PNP chief Oscar Albayalde identified him as a resident of Barangy Malapit, San Isidro, Nueva Ecija.
 The police retrieved surveillance cameras; one showing the two men riding in the motorcycle in a road near the chapel moments before the crime, and another one showing a third suspect who served as lookout while two others were seen in a getaway vehicle.
 Another CCTV footage, timestamped 5:09 pm, shows Milan is seen riding his motorcycle outside T. Ador Dionisio National High School, roughly 25 km from the church.
 However, Elena Matias, grandmother of Milan, during the interview with Rappler, said that the police (wearing only civilian clothes) wrongly arrested him as they did not introduce themselves, and did not present any warrant of arrest.
 The distance between Milan's house and the small chapel is just at least 25 kilometers away.
 Matias also said that neither she nor her grandson had knowledge of the killing.